Shararat (1959 film): Plot

 Chandan and Shabnam are in love and engaged to be married, but Shabnam's father decides to marry her to Suraj.
 Chandan commits suicide.
-After her marriage, Shabnam is shocked to find out that Suraj's younger brother Deepak is the spitting the image of Chandan.
+After her marriage, Shabnam is shocked to find out that Suraj's younger brother Deepak is the spitting image of Chandan.
 Soon she finds herself being accused of illicit liaisons with Deepak.
 Deepak leaves home, but a mischief maker engineers a meeting between the two in order to convince Suraj that his wife is being unfaithful to him.